julianencisoizquierdo/NLP_Handling_Imbalance/README.md

 ## Content of the project
 We are provided with the 'Java Development Tools Bug Dataset', whose attributes provide information about the reported bugs in a software development project.
 The bugs can be either P1, P2, P3, P4 or P5 types.

 The dataset is imbalanced; the P3-type bugs amount to close to 90% of the cases.
-The goal of this project is to deal with this imbalance.
+The goal of this project is to handle or mitigate this class imbalance.

 ## Instructions